 Board Certified Diplomate, American College of Veterinary Ophthalmologists (DACVO)

-In March 2016, Dr. Yu-Speight received the prestigious Texas Academy of Veterinary Practice 2015 Clinical Referral and Consultation Award at the Texas Veterinary Medical Association annual conference!
+In March 2016, Dr. Yu-Speight was awarded the prestigious "2015 Clinical Referral and Consultation Award" by the Texas Academy of Veterinary Practice at the Texas Veterinary Medical Association annual conference!

 - Cornell University, Ophthalmology Residency, 2000-2003.
 Formal education included small animals, exotic species, lab animals and large animals with an emphasis on horses

 - Cornell University, Small Animal Medicine and Surgery Internship, 1999-2000

 - Texas A&M University, DVM, 1995-1999

 - Stanford University, BS and MS in Chemical Engineering (co-terminal program), 1986-1991